chsl/PLADE/README.md

 ## PLADE: A Plane-based Descriptor for Point Cloud Registration with Small Overlap

 ## Instructions for use:
-1. Download the entire code warehouse, open it in visual studio, the entry file is "PLADE.sln"
+1. Download the code, open it in visual studio, the entry file is "PLADE.sln"
 1. Dependencies:
 -     1、[Opencv](https://opencv.org/)
 -     2、[boost](https://www.boost.org/)